swiftlang/swift-evolution/proposals/nnnn-actors.md

 Here, `BankSession.downloadTransactions` is using a completion handler to deliver its results.
 That completion handler will be called at some later time, but the caller has no knowledge of the actor, so the completion handler can be executed concurrently with actor-isolated code, which would cause a data race.
 This proposal makes the closure non-isolated in this case, so the references to `self.transactions` and `self.lastUpdateDate` will be flagged as an error by actor isolation checking:

 ```
-error: actor-isolated property 'transactions' can not be referenced by non-isolated closure
+error: actor-isolated property 'transactions' can not be referenced by @concurrent closure
-error: actor-isolated property 'lastUpdateDate' can not be referenced by non-isolated closure
+error: actor-isolated property 'lastUpdateDate' can not be referenced by @escaping closure
 ```

 The specific rule determining whether a closure captures an `isolated` parameter as actor-isolated checks two properties: